ideeaslab/ideeaslab.github.io/teaching.md

 ---
 <br/>

-> I enjoy teaching classes and mentoring undergraduate and graduate students.
+> One of the biggest privileges I have is teaching classes and mentoring undergraduate and graduate students.
 I consider it to be one of the unique privileges of my profession.
-I think we all have room for improvement in our lives, and I think teachers and mentors have a unique role to play in helping someone navigate that journey of improvement.
+We all have room for improvement in our lives, and I think teachers and mentors have a unique role to play in helping someone navigate that journey of improvement and self-realization.

 ## Courses